thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 "That's recorded in your house security cam."

 Okay, I see.
-God here claimed to have access to all things everything recorded anywhere anytime?
+Goddess here claimed to have access to all things everything recorded anywhere anytime?

 "Then you're simply a hacker."